BananasRule/DDNS-Servicev2/README.md

+## Depreciated for the updated and improved [DDNS-Service-v3](https://github.com/BananasRule/DDNS-Service-v3)

+---

 # DDNS-SERVICEv2
 ## DDNS Service for use with Cloudflare®

 ### THIS APPLICATION IS NOT ENDORSED, SPONSORED OR ASSOCIATED WITH CLOUDFLARE
 ### THIS APPLICATION USES THE CLOUDFLARE API V4